Chinatown, Los Angeles: History

 Chinatown can refer to one of three locations near downtown Los Angeles.
 What is now known as Old Chinatown refers to the original location on Alameda and Macy (1880s–1933).
 Old Chinatown was displaced by the construction of Union Station, and two competing Chinatowns were built in the late 1930s north of Old Chinatown to replace it: China City (1938–1948) and New Chinatown (1938–present).
 China City was rebuilt just one year after opening due to a suspicious fire, but another fire in 1948 put it out of business for good.

 Old Chinatown

 China City

-Christine Sterling, who worked on the conversion of a neglected street into the Mexican-themed Olvera Street, conceived of a similar plan for the displaced Chinese American population.
-On June 6, 1938, she opened China City, a walled enclave bounded by Main, Ord, Spring, and Macy (now Cesar Chavez), featuring Chinese-style architecture, restaurants, shops, rickshaw rides, a lotus pond, and a temple.
-Costumed workers greeted tourists, and a Chinese opera troupe performed live shows in front of the shops.

-Some replica buildings in China City came from the set of the 1937 Hollywood blockbuster, The Good Earth.
-A dragon decoration was salvaged from the Los Angeles Times building.
-The architect was William Tuntke, and construction was supervised by Tom Kemp, from Paramount Studios.
-Gilbert Leong, who later was a prominent local architect, sculpted the statue of Kwan Yin that was set in a fountain for China City.